syncfusion-content/maui-docs/MAUI/NavigationDrawer/Getting-Started.md

 ## Add Hamburger Menu for Toggling Drawer

 Create an ImageButton and set the required image to the `Source` property.
+Add the image to the `Resources/Images` folder.
 Subscribe Clicked event of the button and invoke the [ToggleDrawer()](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_Maui_NavigationDrawer_SfNavigationDrawer_ToggleDrawer) method to toggle the drawer.
 Properly align the layout of [ContentView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_Maui_NavigationDrawer_SfNavigationDrawer_ContentView) to position the hamburger icon at the top left, as demonstrated in the following code.

 {% tabs %}